 2. Application for Selection to the Diagnostic Medical Sonography Program.

-3. Validation of high school graduation by official high school transcript, GED® equivalency transcript, or college transcript
+3. Validation of high school graduation by official high school transcript or high school equivalency transcript (GED®, HiSET®, or TASC).

 4. Official transcripts from all colleges attended, except Hinds Community College.

 5. ACT composite score of 19 (If taken before October 1989 - 16).

 6. Graduation from a JCERT Radiologic Technology Program (must include Radiographic Physics and Medical Terminology, as approved by the Program Chairperson).